 Some of my clients have emotional problems leading to serious, long term difficulty functioning day-to-day.
 That's bad too.

 Some of my clients have physical problems that are the manifestation of emotional issues; and some have physical problems that are giving them emotional issues.
 That's dreadful.

-There aren't many physical therapy clinics where you can get physical and emotional problems addressed at the same time, or who will even consider whether you have both.
+There aren't many clinics where you can get physical and emotional problems addressed at the same time, or who will even consider whether you have both.
 If you go to your GP complaining of shoulder pain it's unlikely they'll ask you about depression, anxiety or work related stress; they might, but it's not going to be the top of their list.
 More likely they'll send you for physiotherapy or an MRI, which will only help if there's something physically wrong with your shoulder - and not always even then.
 That's why I've developed the Magic Hands : Calm Mind package.

 We all know that if you're upset, that can affect you with things like stomach ache, headache or diarrhoea.
 You may realise you have tight shoulders after a stressful day at work.
 But did you know that conditions such as arthritis, fibromyalgia and ME can also be caused or exacerbated by emotional dis-ease?
 Or that worry and anxiety can come out in back, neck, shoulder or even knee pain?
 That anxiety affects your breathing, and inefficient breathing can impair your entire body?

 How do you know if your pain is a manifestation of an emotional issue?
 Well you might not.
 That's where I come in.